|

 considered objective descriptions

 of the events at that time.
-According to

 the documents once Taiping army